• Home

 Andy felt the calling of the drums from a young age and finally picked up the sticks in his early teens.
 He studied avidly under a few good tutors whilst cutting his teeth in both covers bands and original projects.
 He studied for four years at Leeds College Of Music and performed in jazz ensembles and trios.

 After a wilderness, he finally returned to his love: loud rock music!
 And for the next two decades has played up and down the country, in Europe and even the Far East.
 For three years he occupied the drum chair in This Winter Machine.
-Now, comfortably ensconced with his excellent former-TWM bandmates and talented new vocalist Charlie, Ghost Of The Machine offers the opportunity of exciting new material in their upcoming debut album.
+Now, comfortably ensconced with his Ghost Of The Machine bandmates, this latest incarnation offers the opportunity of exciting new material, as shown in the debut album Scissorgames and the follow-up Empires Must Fall.

 "Watch this space… it's gonna be good."